-While under COVID-19 Travel restrictions the Trail is only available to be enjoyed locally.
-The move to Level 2 will see those travel restrictions are lifted.
-Allow 5-6 days to cycle the entire trail and remember to add some time to investigate the region while you are here.
+Allow 5-7 days to cycle the entire trail and remember to add some time to investigate the region while you are here.
 Alternatively, if time is at a premium, simply make a day excursion or tick off a section or two over a long weekend...
 What better way to reconnect friends and family or simply get away from it all, either way, you will be enjoying genuine hospitality in some of the best scenery that the South Island of New Zealand has to offer.

 Whichever option you choose, the Alps 2 Ocean Cycle Trail is sure to be a great destination and a most memorable experience.

 Please check the Trail Status page for the latest updates on the amenities that are currently open along the Alps 2 Ocean Cycle trail.